A Better Histogram

 5. Histograms often do normalized-to-max separately on each color channel, so each channel has a different scale factor!
 I find that to be quite odd.
 Wouldn’t we want all three color channel histograms to be displayed on the same scale?
 In these histograms, I normalized to the maximum value over all three channels.
 Only the blue channel touches the top of the window.

 6. I had to do this with an exposure adjustment layer in Photoshop.
 The Lightroom exposure slider is not a “true” exposure adjustment.
 It is actually a curve adjustment that is mostly linear but flattens at the top end so as not to push highlights into saturation as I have done in Figure 6.
 In my opinion, that Lightroom slider should be called brightness, or whatever.
 The term “exposure” should mean exactly the same thing as exposure in a camera.

 John S. Sadowsky

 John S. Sadowsky is a retired wireless system and signal processing engineer.
 After 15 years as a professor of Electrical Engineering (Purdue and Arizona State), in 1998 he moved to industry to participate in the rapid development of digital wireless.
-He worked for Motorola, Intel, General Dynamics, and Broadcom, he has contributed to GPS, WCDMA, WiFi, LTE, and a military satellite system.
+He worked for Motorola, Intel, General Dynamics, and Broadcom.
+He has contributed to GPS, WCDMA, WiFi, LTE, and a military satellite system.
 He has published over 100 technical papers and is an inventor or co-inventor on over 20 US patents.
+He is a Fellow of the IEEE.
 Retired - today he is an amateur landscape photographer.
 His other retirement hobby is Mac and iOS application development.
 He is currently developing a photo-histograms application for Mac and he is writing a book on the technology of digital photography.